Top 9 Winter Skin Care Myths

 - “I only need sunscreen at the beach.”

 You also need it when you’re skiing the slopes.Exposure to UV rays is more intense at higher elevations; put a little reflective snow and ice into the mix and you’ve got some seriously harsh conditions.
-Keep active through the winter – exercise is good for your skin.
 But instead of the light sunscreen sprays you reach for in summer, try a moisturizing SPF cream that can protect against winter weather.

 - “I use a facial moisturizer, so I’m all set.”